akka/akka/akka-docs/rst/java/lambda-persistence.rst

 you may need to define a small stash capacity to ensure that the total number of stashed messages in the system don't consume too much memory.

-If persistence of an event fails, ``onPersistFailure`` will be invoked (logging the error by default) and the actor will unconditionally be stopped.
-If persistence of an event is rejected before it is stored, e.g. due to serialization error, ``onPersistRejected`` will be invoked (logging a warning by default) and the actor continues with next message.
+If persistence of an event fails, ``onPersistFailure`` will be invoked (logging the error by default), and the actor will unconditionally be stopped.
+If persistence of an event is rejected before it is stored, e.g. due to serialization error, ``onPersistRejected`` will be invoked (logging a warning by default), and the actor continues with next message.

 The easiest way to run this example yourself is to download `Typesafe Activator <http://www.typesafe.com/platform/getstarted>`_ and open the tutorial named `Akka Persistence Samples in Java with Lambdas <http://www.typesafe.com/activator/template/akka-sample-persistence-java-lambda>`_.